selwin/python-user-agents/README.rst

 ``user_agents`` relies on the excellent `ua-parser <https://github.com/tobie/ua-parser>`_ to do the actual parsing of the raw user agent string.

-This library should be considered "alpha".
-Please post feature suggestions, bug or pull requests to identify more devices on `Github <https://github.com/selwin/python-user-agents>`_

 Installation
 ============